lineklemensen/PRJ3/docs/report/05 - Technical analysis/01 - Technical analysis.md

 It makes the motion of the vehicle predictable

 #### Cons
-Its an open-loop, which means it does not correct for load changes and resistance increaseas, which may lead to the actual speed may lag behind its target.
+Its an open-loop, which means it does not correct for load changes and resistance increases, which may lead to the actual speed may lag behind its target.
-Using linear interpolation makes it so there is no guarantee of the precise speed giving unless the mtoro is loaded exactly like it is tuned.
+Using linear interpolation makes it so there is no guarantee of the precise speed giving unless the motor is loaded exactly like it is tuned.
 Overall limited adaptability.